danafaye/WindowsAPIAbuseAtlas/KERNEL32/CreateFileTransacted/README.md

 ## 🧬 How Attackers Abuse It
 In a malicious context, `CreateFileTransacted` offers a low-noise way to stage payloads, manipulate files, or prep components for execution; all under the protection of a transaction.
 An attacker can write a file to disk, scan it, modify it, even sign it, all without those changes becoming visible until the transaction is committed.
 This transactional limbo makes detection harder: file I/O happens, but nothing lands permanently unless explicitly finalized.
 Combine it with `CommitTransaction` or `RollbackTransaction`, and malware gains precise control over what persists and when.
 Some techniques use this to test code execution safely or to delay payload deployment until just the right moment.
 And while *Transactional NTFS (TxF)* is deprecated, it's still available on many systems (including Windows 11), offering a stealthy, rarely watched lane for file ops with built-in erase-on-fail.

+`CreateFileTransacted` and the broader TxF framework were deprecated starting in Windows 8, and most attackers (like most developers) moved on to more reliable, future proof techniques.
+But just because a tool falls out of favor doesn’t mean it’s gone.
+History shows that malware authors love to reach into the archive and revive forgotten APIs, especially the weird ones, precisely when defenders stop looking for them.

 ## 🛡️ Detection Opportunities

 Here are some sample YARA rules to detect suspicious use of `CreateFileTransacted`: